• Skip to primary navigation

 • In a large mixing bowl or your kitchen aid mixer add the flour, salt and yeast.
 Use a spatula or the paddle attachment and mix to combine well.

-3.25 cups all purpose flour, 2 tsp active dry yeast, 1 tsp sea salt
+3.25 cups all purpose flour, 2 tsp instant yeast, 1 tsp sea salt

 • Pour in the warm water and keep mixing until everything is incorporated and a soft dough has formed.
 It will still stick to the bottom of the bowl and that is OK.